Physician Assistant Studies Program Admissions

 - Official TOEFL scores, from within the last 2 years, with a score of at least 100 (internet based)

-Applicants meeting the above requirements and who have earned a degree at USJ or currently enrolled students who have completed a minimum of 60 credits at USJ will be guaranteed an interview opportunity.
+Applicants meeting the above requirements who have also earned a degree from USJ and currently enrolled students who have completed a minimum of 60 credits at USJ will be guaranteed an interview opportunity.
 However, no additional points will be added to their admissions scoring.

 This preference extends to only one application cycle.
 To qualify for an interview in a subsequent application cycle, candidates must apply and qualify similarly to all other applicants.